 Paul Testa from Paul Testa Architecture and contributor to Homebuilding & Renovating magazine, said: “Whilst I recognise the need for new homes, those that have been produced under PD conversion rights so far have varied hugely in quality.
 Many of which, it could be argued, aren’t fit for human habitation.

-“The government has gone some way to strengthen rules regarding what will be allowed under PD, but I don’t see this proposed new right as a positive step.”
+“The government has gone some way to strengthen rules regarding what will be allowed under PD, but I don’t see this proposed new right [for commercial premises] as a positive step.”